How To Get a Government Grant for a Small Business or Startup

 As a startup founder, you have an opportunity to get support in the form of startup capital, or to finance your proof-of-concept (POC) and proof-of-value (POV).
 For example, you have a great idea of a new digital service that gives you diet advice based on live measurements of your fitness and health.
 A startup grant can sponsor a technical viability study of this idea (POC) that will show if there is existing technology which would help your service, and what features the service can include.
 If you already ensured the viability of the project, you can apply for a grant to finance a working prototype, to assess its commercial value (POV) by comparing the cost of production and the price people are ready to pay for it.

 As a business owner, you can get grants to finance projects that help your business grow or make it more efficient.
 You can get support to develop a new product or to improve your work process.
-For example, you can get funds to implement cloud accounting: buy the needed software, find a service provider and train a responsible employee to use it.
+For example, you can get funds to implement cloud accounting software: buy the needed software, find a service provider and train a responsible employee to use it.
 If you are planning to expand your business abroad, you can apply for a grant to finance a market study or participation in an international Trade Fair.
 Small businesses can also finance training activities and career development for their employees, for example, courses to learn new software or to improve presentation skills.

 What agencies are responsible for distributing grants?